 This page provides an overview about managing object stores.

-- Scaling of object store capacity.
+Scaling object store capacity.

-- Increasing the total tiering capacity of filesystems.
+Increasing total tiering capacity for filesystems.

-- Backing up data in a remote site.
+Backing up data in a remote site.

 In cloud environments, users can employ cloud lifecycle policies to transition storage tiers or classes.
 For example, in AWS, users can move objects from the S3 standard storage class to the S3 intelligent tiering storage class for long-term retention using the AWS lifecycle policy.